Laurax64/StudyApp/README.md

 # Under Development
 An Android app to showcase my skills in
-* Persisting data using Room
+* Saving data in a local database using Room
 * Creating a widget with Glance
 * ...